St Albans Dinamo SC: National Premier Leagues Victoria

 Prior to the beginning of the 2016 pre-season, St Albans announced that Željko Kuzman had been appointed as head manager of the senior side with Steve Bebić his assistant.
 Kuzman's previous role was assistant manager at Richmond SC.
 After losing Stuart Webster and Ross Harvey to Geelong SC, St Albans brought in Richmond winger Josh Knight, Port Melbourne's Andrew Miličević and North Geelong's Michael Grgić.
 In early June, with the Club sitting in 5th place on the NPL2 West ladder, senior coaches Zeljko Kuzman, Steve Bebic and Theo Mihailidis decided to part ways with the club, citing "irreconcilable differences with the committee" as the reason behind their departure.
 Dinamo brought Kruni Ražov back to the club as head manager, with Josip Lončarić his assistant.
 Dinamo won automatic promotion to the NPLV on the final matchday of the NPLV 2 West season, with a 1–0 win over Whittlesea Ranges FC placing the side three points clear of second-placed North Geelong.
 Dinamo's record under Ražov in 2016 read ten wins, two draws and one loss.

 Dinamo finished in second-bottom place in 2017, nine points adrift of the relegation play-off spot, returning to NPL2 for 2018.

 In 2018, St Albans finished in second place, qualifying for the NPL2 promotion playoff, but lost to Moreland City FC 4–1.

+In 2019, St Albans won the NPL Victoria 2 West, securing promotion back to the NPL Victoria, after defeating Melbourne Victory FC Youth 2-1 in the final match of the season.

+In 2024, the club hosted the Australian-Croatian Soccer Tournament for the third time, which was won by Sydney United 58 FC.
+In 2025, Dinamo celebrated their 50th anniversary.